Why People Consider SFMC Alternatives

 The trade-off: email only (no SMS, push, ads), no Journey Builder equivalent.
 But 25x cheaper and you can start today.

 Brevo (formerly Sendinblue) offers email + SMS with unlimited contacts from $65/month.
-Dramatically cheaper than SFMC.
+Zoho Campaigns integrates with the broader Zoho suite from $15/month.
+Both are dramatically cheaper than SFMC.

 The trade-off: basic automation, no omnichannel, limited enterprise features.
 But covers core email/SMS needs.